Plutora Blog - DevOps, Digital Transformation, IT Governance, Software Development, Value Stream Management

 Beyond that, companies can use predictive analytics to lower their e-discovery costs for future litigation.
 For example, a predictive model can help organizations determine which documents are most likely to be needed in future legal cases.
 As a result, management could determine which documents to keep.

 At the same time, they could also figure out which documents they could get rid of.
-With fewer documents packed into repositories, discovery would be much smoother.
+With fewer documents packed into repositories, the discovery would be much smoother.
 Clutter causes fatigue, after all.

 2. Better Fraud Detection